gvukasin/ThingWorxLabVIEW/ThingWorxLV-Project/ReadMe.md

 3. You have the correct software on your myRIO, open the project "ThingWorxLV Project.lvproj." <br>
 4. Change the IP address to that of your myRIO by right clicking on the myRIO icon in the project menu and selecting "Properties." <br>
 5. Then make sure you can connect to your myRIO. <br>
-6. Now create a ThingTemplate in ThingWorx. <br>
+6. Now create a Thing using a RemoteThingTemplate in ThingWorx. <br>
-7.
+7. Add your desired properties to your Thing under the "Properties" tab of your Thing. <br>
+8. Create a Service by following the steps under the "POST Request" heading at: <a  href = https://sites.google.com/site/thingworxlabviewdocumentation/home/getting-started-in-thingworx> https://sites.google.com/site/thingworxlabviewdocumentation/home/getting-started-in-thingworx</a>. <br>
+9. Change the permissions of your ThingWorx server using the directions below the service creation directions from the above link.
+10. Open the project, connect your myRIO to it and run "ThingWorxmyRio.vi".